aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-connect-to-the-company-vpn-from-home.md

 To connect to the company VPN from home, first check your internet connection, open the VPN application, select the company VPN profile, sign in with your company account, approve multi-factor authentication, and test access to company resources.

-If the VPN does not work, contact IT Support and explain what you already checked.
+If the VPN does not work, contact IT Support and explain which steps you already tried.